jordanbell2357/jordanbell2357.github.io/blog/_posts/2023-04-30-GCP.md

 [Discover object storage with the gsutil tool](https://cloud.google.com/storage/docs/discover-object-storage-gsutil)

-Using EC2 Instance Connect was not possible in my configuration, because the size of each pair of zip file and csv file is over 1 GB in each case.
-However, in my configuration of Google Cloud Platform, the 5 GB available space is enough to store one by one the zip file and csv file.
+Using EC2 Instance Connect was not possible in my AWS configuration, because the size of each pair of zip file and csv file is over 1 GB in each case.
+On the other hand, in my configuration of Google Cloud Platform, the 5 GB available space is enough to store one by one the zip file and csv file.

 We write out the steps for June 21, 2022, in a general way.